 General statement.
 SAFETY IS OF THE UTMOST IMPORTANCE, AND AWARDEE’S FAILURE TO FOLLOW WHOI’S SAFETY GUIDELINES ARE GROUNDS FOR IMMEDIATE TERMINATION AND RESCISSION OF FUNDING AND ACCESS TO THE FACILITIES, OR OTHER DISCIPLINARY PROCEEDINGS, AS DETERMINED BY WHOI IN ITS SOLE DISCRETION.
 THE FACILITIES AND EQUIPMENT ARE PROVIDED AS-IS.
 AWARDEE’S USE OF THE FACILITIES AND ANY EQUIPMENT OR MACHINERY THEREIN IS AT AWARDEE’S OWN RISK.

 Awardee’s obligations.
 Notwithstanding anything to the contrary stated herein or otherwise, the Awardee shall assume responsibility for his/her own personal safety as well as the safety of others during the Awardee’s access to the Facility.
 Awardee shall attend WHOI’s general safety training prior to accessing the Facilities for the first time.
 Awardee shall further attend and complete any other safety training as requested by WHOI from time to time.
 Awardee shall further submit to training on the safe and proper use of specific equipment sought to be used by Awardee in the facilities.
 Awardee shall not use equipment if Awardee is (i) not trained, certified and comfortable with that piece of equipment, and (ii) unless Awardee has reviewed and understands all applicable safety procedures related thereto.
 Awardee shall provide proof of certification for all equipment to be used prior to accessing the WHOI facilities and shall not use or operate any equipment or machinery for which Awardee is not certified.
 Awardee shall report any malfunctioning equipment immediately and Awardee shall not use any equipment that is not functioning properly.
 Awardee shall not use any piece of equipment tagged “Out Of Service (OOS)” or otherwise designated as not functioning.
 Awardee shall at all times follow all applicable safety requirements as they apply to specific equipment and work locations, including, but not limited to WHOI requirements and U.S. OSHA regulations.
 Awardees are not permitted to use any equipment that requires a hoisting license, including overhead hoists, cranes, and forklifts at any time, regardless of whether Awardee holds applicable licenses or certifications thereto.
 At a minimum, Awardee is required to use safety glasses when using any equipment and/or tools in the facility.
 Prior to commencing any work in the facilities, Awardee shall familiarize himself/herself with the locations and status of first aid kits, fire extinguishers, and other safety devices.
 Equipment may not be removed from WHOI property.
-Awardee shall immediately comply with instructions given by WHOI staff and volunteer shop leads.

 Duty to notify.
 Awardee agrees to be on the lookout for unsafe behavior and shall notify WHOI staff immediately to report (i) any suspected unsafe behavior or (ii) if Awardee believes any piece of equipment or infrastructure is unsafe.
 If any injury occurs, Awardee shall notify WHOI staff immediately or contact 508-289-2911.
 Awardee must submit a complete Accident Report within 24 hours of the incident.
 Accident/incident reports must be submitted online: http://ehs.whoi.edu/ehs/DesktopDefault.aspx?tabindex=3&tabid=5&itemID=68.
 Failure to comply is grounds for immediate termination of this Agreement, including Awardee’s funding and access to the facilities, and may result in disciplinary procedures.